 In order to participate in the distribution of Vouli seats, a list had to obtain at least three percent of the vote at the national level, in whose case it was entitled to at least seventy percent of the seats it would have won on the basis of its nationwide share of the vote.

 The 2007 and 2009 general elections were held under a new electoral law introduced in 2004, which automatically grants the winning party a majority premium of 40 seats, while the remaining 260 seats are distributed by proportional representation (PR).
-However, under the terms of a 2008 amendment to the electoral law, the majority premium increased to fifty seats in 2012, leaving 250 seats to be allocated by PR.
+Under the terms of a 2008 amendment to the electoral law, the majority premium increased to fifty seats in 2012, leaving 250 seats to be allocated by PR.
+However, further amendments in 2016 and 2020 first eliminated and then reinstated the majority premium, but as neither of these amendments secured a two-thirds majority, their implementation was delayed for one election cycle.
+As a result, the majority premium remained in place for the 2019 general election, was phased out for the 2023 general election - in which all 300 Vouli seats will be distributed by PR - and will be back in place for the next general election, barring further amendments.

 Greece's present-day political party system traces its origins to the year 1974, when the military dictatorship that had ruled the country since 1967 instigated a coup in Cyprus - whose population, while largely Greek, also included a sizable Turkish minority.
 However, instead of leading to the union of the Mediterranean island nation with Greece, the coup triggered a Turkish invasion of Cyprus and its subsequent de facto partition - a division that persists to this day.
 As a result, Greece's disgraced military junta collapsed, and former prime minister Konstatinos Karamanlis - who had been living in self-imposed exile in Paris since 1963 - was summoned back to head an interim administration which promptly moved to restore parliamentary democracy and avert an armed conflict with Turkey.
 Karamanlis also established the conservative New Democracy (ND) as a successor of his old party, the National Radical Union.